How to Recognize & Leave a Toxic Relationship

 Identifying a Toxic Relationship

-A toxic relationship is characterized by a persistent pattern of unhealthy behaviors that cause emotional harm and undermine an individual's sense of self-worth.
-Some common signs of a toxic relationship include:
+A toxic relationship is characterized by a persistent pattern of unhealthy behaviors that cause emotional harm and undermine your sense of self-worth.

 Emotional manipulation and control